Supertext/polylang-supertext/README.md

-# Supertext Translation
+# Supertext Translation and Proofreading

 ## Description

-This plugin allows the user to send a WordPress post or page to Supertext for translation.
+This plugin allows the user to send a WordPress post or page to Supertext for translation or proofreading.
 Once completed, the translation will be automatically inserted into a new page or post in your WordPress installation.
 This works for every post type that is translatable by Polylang or WPML.

 Supertext can translate content, titles, excerpts, image captions, shortcode arguments and custom fields.
 Simply order a translation instead of creating a new page.
+For proofreading your existing page or post, select the service proofreading.
-You will be presented with services, prices and deadlines.
-Select the right one for you and you'll be notified by email once your translated page or post has been uploaded to your website.
+The proofread text will automatically be inserted into your post or page in your WordPress installation You will be presented with services, prices and deadlines.
+Select the right one for you and you'll be notified by email once your translated/proofread page or post has been uploaded to your website.

 **Please note**